How do I create a Windows shortcut key?

-- Open the folder or directory that contains the program you wish to create a shortcut for.
+- Open the folder or directory that contains the program you want to create a shortcut for.

 - Right-click on the program and click Create Shortcut.

 - This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
-If you wish to rename this shortcut, right-click the file and click rename.
+If you want to rename this shortcut, right-click the file and click rename.

 - Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere to execute this program.

 Once the shortcut has been created to assign a shortcut key to that Windows shortcut follow the steps below.

 - Click the Shortcut tab.

 - Click in the Shortcut key box and press a letter.
 For example, if you press "p" the shortcut key will automatically be made Ctrl + Alt + P. Which means after this has been saved pressing Ctrl, Alt, and "P" all at the same time runs the shortcut.